pingcap/tidb-operator/docs/local-dind-tutorial.md

 ## Step 1: Deploy a Kubernetes cluster using DinD

-There is a script in our repository that can help you install and setup a Kubernetes cluster (version 1.12) using DinD for TiDB Operator.
+There is a script in our repository that can help you install and set up a Kubernetes cluster (version 1.12) using DinD for TiDB Operator.

 ```sh
 $ git clone --depth=1 https://github.com/pingcap/tidb-operator